dantaayy/final-Portfolio/README.md

 - I became a Software Engineer thanks to Multiverse, but I specifically am insterested in the Security side after watching movies and seeing how the movies show the actors hacking systems, or blocking others from being able to hack them.

+## Technical Projects

+## On the Job Skills learned
+- Understanding all stages of Software development when it comes to building, testing, then deploying
+-

 ### Job Functions
 | Job Function   | Description    |